ImranR98/SunTimeThemeSetter/README.md

 Requires Node.js.

 ## Usage
-Change the theme names on line 10 of runSTTS.sh to suit your needs.
+Change the LIGHTTHEME and DARKTHEME variables in runSTTS.sh to your desired light/dark themes.

 Setup runSTTS.sh to run on device startup.